 What Are the Differences Between Manjaro and Arch Linux?

 Manjaro is not Arch Linux in the pure sense – but yes, it is based on Arch Linux underpinnings and Arch Linux principles.
 As a result, it inherits a lot of the features of Arch Linux, but it implements many unique features as well.
 Nor is using Manjaro the same as using pure Arch Linux or more direct derivatives.

 Although Manjaro is Arch-based and Arch compatible, it is not Arch Linux.
 As such, far from being just an easy-to-install or pre-configured version of Arch Linux, Manjaro is actually a very different kind of beast.

-- Manjaro is developed independently from Arch Linux, and by a completely different team.
+- Developed independently from Arch Linux, and by a completely different team.

-- Manjaro draws software from its own independent repositories.
+- Draws software from its own independent repositories.
 These repositories also contain software packages not provided by Arch Linux.

-- Manjaro has numerous subtle differences in how it works when compared to Arch.
+- Has numerous subtle differences in how it works when compared to Arch.

 The official Manjaro editions are based on: